 A savings of 160 pounds -- 100 on the right side and 60 on the left -- might not sound like much, but it makes a huge difference in trying to get one of the cars through a corner.

 Part of that weight savings came in the form of different materials in the body panels.
 Yes, NASCAR has entered the world of composites on the outside of the car instead of just inside the mainly sheet steel skin.

 Carbon fiber?
 You mean that stuff you "microwave," the stuff that all the open-wheel guys use, the stuff that turns into sharp little toothpicks when you hit something with it?

 Yes -- and no.

-The carbon fiber used on the Gen-6 outer shell is limited to the hood piece and the deck lid, in place of the sheet metal that has been part of the sport for the last 50 years.
-And they aren’t made in the microwave -- the specific equipment used to bake carbon fiber is called an autoclave.
+The carbon fiber used on the Gen-6 outer shell is limited to the hood piece and the deck lid, in place of the sheet metal that had been part of the sport for the previous 50 years.
+And they aren't made in the microwave -- the specific equipment used to bake carbon fiber is called an autoclave.